zainthemaynnn/GRIN/README.md

 ![yes the gif is grainy I didn't want to recreate it okay?](assets/promo.gif)

 ## Engine features I'm waiting on
-- Morph targets: Needed for character animations.
-    - Alternative: It would be nice to have some access to shear. `GlobalTransform` uses an affine matrix but `Transform` doesn't, and it's impossible to mutate it so that it actually does affine transformations.
-- Extensible `StandardMaterial`: Reduces boilerplate.
+- Dynamic linking on Windows.
+0.11 broke it.
+I dunno what's up with that.
+Maybe the dependency tree just got huge.
+I haven't complained to anybody about it yet.
+I'll probably get a new computer with linux sometime soon... whatever.
+- Extensible `StandardMaterial` (or 3d mesh pipeline in general).
-- Ability to disable transform propagation: Propagation is nice but it makes physics tricky.
+- Ability to disable transform propagation.
+Propagation is nice but it makes physics tricky.
     - Related...
-Entity-entity relations (custom hierarchy): Currently using a bootleg ones for rewinds.
+Entity-entity relations (custom hierarchy).
+Currently using a bootleg ones for rewinds.
 Not amazing.
-- Text wrapping with percent layout: Self-explanatory.
-- Window icons: Doable already but only through `winit`.
+- Window icons.
+Doable already but only through `winit`.
 This is low priority enough that I can just wait for first-class.

 ## Platform support
 At the moment every single material texture is represented by a texture array.